toxicity1985/atoum-documentation/source/en/mocking_systems/native_functions.inc.rst

 The mocking (mock) of native PHP functions
 ******************************************

-atoum allow to easyly simulate the behavious of native PHP functions.
+atoum allows to easily simulate the behaviours of native PHP functions.

 .. code-block:: php